Ape Escape

 Mailbox

-Choose if mailboxes should act as locations.
-Mailboxes in training rooms will never be locations. false: Mailboxes are not locations. true: The 63 available mailboxes are added as locations.
+Choose if mailboxes in the Time Station and levels should act as locations.
+Training rooms are in a different option. false: Mailboxes are not locations. true: The 63 available mailboxes are added as locations.
 Supported values: false, true Default value: false

 25